tpierrain/hexagonalThis/Readme.md

         var bookingReferenceService = new BookingReferenceService(UriBookingReferenceService);

         // 2.
 Instantiate the hexagon (here, the usage of hexagonal
-        //    architecture is made explicit with a thin 'Hexagon' wrapper) var hexagon = new Hexagon(trainDataService, bookingReferenceService);
+        //    architecture is made explicit with a thin 'Hexagon' wrapper
+        //    which exposes a IReserveSeats port)
+        var hexagon = new Hexagon(trainDataService, bookingReferenceService);

         // 3.
 Instantiate the "I need to enter/ask" adapter